swvitaliy/RingKeyBuffer/README.md

 # Ring Key Buffer Data Structure

-The data structure that combine a ring buffer (circular buffer) and Dictionary (Map).
+The data structure that combines a ring buffer (circular buffer) and a Dictionary (Map).